MYOUSSF/SCINN/README.md

 ## Key Features
 - Simplified API for faster development.
-- Support of more complex geoemtries
+- Support of more complex geomtries
 - Improved stability and performance for physics-informed neural networks (PINNs).
 - New functionalities for handling a wider range of physics-based problems.